The Complete Guide to Black Skirt Tetra Care in Aquariums

 Size

-The maximum size of black skirt tetras is typically around 2.5 to 3 inches (6 to 8 centimeters) in length.
-Males tend to be slightly smaller and more slender compared to females.
-It’s important to note that individual fish can vary in size, and there may be slight differences between males and females.
+Black skirt tetras typically reach a maximum size of about 2.5 to 3 inches (6 to 8 centimeters) in length.
+Males are generally slightly smaller and more slender than females.
+While there can be slight differences in size between individual fish and between the sexes, these variations are usually minor.

 Lifespan

-Black skirt tetras typically have a lifespan of around 4 to 6 years.
-However, with proper care and a suitable environment, some individuals have been known to live slightly longer.
+Black skirt tetras typically have a lifespan of about 4 to 6 years.
+With proper care and a well-maintained environment, some individuals may live slightly longer.

 CharacteristicDescription